-Option 1 involves construction of a new zone substation for Sydney Science Park with one 45MVA transformer installed in 2024/25, with installation of a second 45MVA transformer deferred until 2033/34.
-This substation would connect to the 132kV Aerotropolis backbone feeder, which is due for completion in 2023/24.
+Option 1 involves construction of a new zone substation for Sydney Science Park with one 45MVA

+This substation would connect to the 132kV Aerotropolis backbone feeder.
 Although this option would address concerns regarding unserved energy in the short term, only installing a single 45MVA transformer is expected to lead to significant load at risk by 2033/34.

-The total cost of this option is expected to be \$27.4 million in 2022/23 dollars and construction is expected to commence in 2022/23 with commissioning of the zone substation and first transformer in 2024/25.
-The second transformer will be installed in 2033/34.
-Operating costs are assumed to be 0.4 per cent of the capital cost.
+The cost of this option is expected to be \$27.4 million in 2022/23 dollars and construction is expected to commence in 2022/23 with commissioning of the zone substation and first transformer in 2024/25.
 Table 3 provides an overview of the scope of works, and the cost of those works, for Option 1.